deliastephens/dubins/README.md

 # About

-Dubins is a library for control of a highly-constrained Dubins vehicle, whose state is described by the following dynamics.
+Dubins is a library for control of a highly-constrained Dubins vehicle as implemented in [Pydrake](https://drake.mit.edu/), a Python model-based design and verification tool for robots.
+This is my final project for the MIT course [6.832: Underactuated Robotics](http://underactuated.csail.mit.edu/Spring2021/).
+To complete this project, I combined the notion of a [control-Lyapunov Function](https://en.wikipedia.org/wiki/Control-Lyapunov_function) and [trajectory optimization](http://underactuated.csail.mit.edu/trajopt.html) to control the long-term behavior of a highly constrained system in the presence of trajectory disturbances.

+My implementation, while not perfect, marks a drastic improvement over the optimal controller when trajectory disturbances are present.
+For more information and analysis, please read my term paper.

 The repository contains: